Gozo, Malta

 The Blue Hole, a natural lagoon on the northwest coast of the island of Gozo.

-Rural enjoyment
+Rural Enjoyment

-Summer parched smallholdings around Gharb.
+Summer-parched smallholdings around Gharb.

-Victorious Houses
+Victorious House

 military decoration

-blessed Mediterranean
+blessed mediterranean

-Saint George Cathedral
+Saint George's Cathedral

 From day to night